Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Instead, it had to be decades later when a random Youtube video suggestion led me to javidx9 "Code-It-Yourself!
 3D Graphics Engine" series.
 To him I am eternally grateful for cutting through the rubbish and explaining things in a straightforward manner.
 I was once again able to soar, getting to write performant realtime tri-linear mip-mapping, which was the darling technology of the time.

+ This repository represents the 3D texturing programming book I wish I had when I was in highschool.

 ## Screenshots
  ![Trimaxion](/docs/Trimaxion.png)
  ![Aika](/docs/Aika.png)